-You may already be enjoying CBD oil in liquid form, in food or as a cream or lotion to rub on your aching joints, but you might not be familiar with another way to take CBD into your body – a method that causes you to feel its effects more quickly, and with a smaller amount of CBD.
+You may already be enjoying CBD oil in liquid form, in food, or as a cream or lotion to rub on your aching joints.
+Still, you might not be familiar with another way to take CBD into your body – a method that causes you to feel its effects more quickly and with a smaller amount of CBD.
 Smoking or vaping CBD oil is not for everybody, but it does act upon the body differently than ingesting it does.
 If you’re considering smoking or vaping CBD oil, it’s important to understand those differences.

 How CBD gets downsized

 Let’s take a look at what happens when you swallow a drop of CBD oil.
 After spending time in the stomach and working its way through the intestines, its next stop is the liver.
 This football-sized organ is a major player in the digestive system.
 Its job is to filter everything you ingest to eject toxins and help your body make the most nutrients.

 Even though CBD – whose full name is cannabidiol – is not a toxin, it still gets downsized by the liver in what is known as the “first-pass effect.”
 By absorbing some of the CBD or breaking it down chemically, the liver reduces its concentration strength.
 Consequently, the CBD’s bioavailability – the amount the body can actually use – is much less than what was ingested.